IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 TODO: A Resource Server that supports this option shall...
 (DONE)

-Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint.
+Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option)

 TODO: An Authorization Server that supports this option shall...
-(Done)
+(DONE)

 An Authorization Servers that supports this option SHALL provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

 TODO: A Resource Server that supports this option shall...
-(Done)
+(DONE)

 A Resource Server that supports this option SHALL be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.